 How to buy life cover

 Life cover can be bought on its own or packaged with trauma, TPD or income protection insurance.
 If it's packaged, your life cover may be reduced by any amount paid on other claims in the package.
-Check the PDS or ask your insurer.

-Life cover premiums
+How life cover premiums work

 Regardless of which way you choose to pay for your cover, premiums are not guaranteed and may change annually.
 Speak to your insurer or read the PDS for more information.

-- job
+- age and job

-- medical history
+- medical history and family health history

-- high risk sports or hobbies (such as skydiving)
+- high risk hobbies or sports

 If an insurer doesn't ask for your medical history, it may mean that the policy has more exclusions or narrower policy definitions.